Glass-Like Optical Properties

 birefringence performance.
 Compared with other polymers, the higher molding

-temperature capability of COP also promotes improved birefringence by allowing
+temperature capability of Cyclo Olefin Polymer (COP) also promotes improved birefringence by allowing

 for reduced molecular orientation during molding.